airbytehq/airbyte/docs/connector-development/connector-builder-ui/tutorial.md

 By default, the stream schema is set to a simple object with unspecified properties.
 However, the connector builder can infer the schema based on the test read you just issued.
 To use the infered schema, switch to the "Detected schema" tab and click the "Import schema" button.

+The warning icon disappears indicating that the declared schema of your stream matches the test data.

 ## Making the stream configurable

 The exchange rate API supports configuring a different base currency via request parameter - let's make this part of the user inputs that can be controlled by the user of the connector when configuring a source, similar to the API key.